ThatDevopsGuy/ssh-ldap/README.md

 ssh-ldap
 ========

-An LDAP SSH key solution
+An SSH key LDAP integration solution, plus a way to scale out 389DS in a multi-host structure.